Terms and Conditions Agreement

 e) The Customer is liable for all overuse on their account and must pay all service overuse charges as they arise.

-f) OH reserves the right to upgrade accounts that regularly exceed their quota, where this is a lesser charge than overuse.
+f) WNB reserves the right to upgrade accounts that regularly exceed their quota, where this is a lesser charge than overuse.
 In the event of an upgrade, OH will provide 7-days written notice of the change and any fees that may apply.
 Customers can downgrade accounts at any time once usage has been reduced.

 4. Customer Costs